IBM/integrity-enforcer/docs/README_OPERATOR_HUB.md

 ### How to sign a resource

-You can sign resources with the utility scripts, which is available from our repogisty.
+You can sign resources with the utility scripts, which is available from our repository.
 Two prerequisites for using the script on your host.

 - [yq](https://github.com/mikefarah/yq) command is available.
 - you can sign file with GPG signing key of the signer registered in preparations.